djamysh/Caribou/ML_PROJECT_VERSION_1.0/README.md

 <li>Windows : ' <strong>\</strong> '</li>
 <li>Linux : ' <strong>/</strong> '</li>
 <p>
 But If you want to use this codes in another OS , you could change some codes and you can use it.But you must be know,Graphical Problems could be occur and you can't use setup.py code file .
 Because it written for Linux.
-And If you want my icon for desktop application type , you have to write something new.
-But I'm still developing.</br>
+And If you want my icon for desktop application type , you have to write something new.I'm still developing.
+If you can't wait for me to do it, you can do them.</br>
 </p>
 </li>
 </ol>